-Prerequisites: Not open to students who have received credit for INTB 693, FINC 662, GISB 692, or INTB 670.
+Prerequisites: BUAD 642, BUAD 644, and BUAD 658 or their equivalents.
+Not open to students who have received credit for INTB 693, FINC 662, GISB 692, or INTB 670.

 670 International Area Studies.
 (4).

 Students intensively study a specific country or region in the world.
 They evaluate the characteristics of the analyzed area's socioeconomic conditions, its policy environment, and its business activities.
 They then analyze how these factors jointly influence the international marketplace.
 Course combines lectures with overseas seminars, company/institutional visits, and cultural exposure.
 Note: Students cannot repeat the same course destination from their undergraduate program.
 May substitute for BUAD 642, INFT 630, INTB 655, INTB 693, INTB 694, ISYS 680, GISB 692, or MGMT 690.